nm7c00/IoT/readme.md

 will compile test/src/ > test/build/test.hex and flash it
 to $(DEVICE).
 <br>
-Note: the make flag for each project is its dirname capitalized.
+The make flag for each project is its dirname capitalized.